11 Punxsutawney Phil Facts for Groundhog Day

 Punxsutawney Phil saw his shadow this morning, which (about 40% of the time) means six more weeks of winter.
 Here's a closer look at the rodent we trust for weather prognostication.

-1. Punxsutawney Phil has been in charge of telling us how long winter will wear on (and, conversely, when spring will finally bloom) since 1886, all based on whether or not he sees his shadow on the morning of February 2nd (if he sees his shadow, we’re in for six more weeks of winter, if he doesn’t, spring will come early).
-Yes, that means that Phil is a sprightly 124 years old and, no, there are no other Phils.
+1. Punxsutawney Phil has been in charge of telling us how long winter will wear on (and, conversely, when spring will finally bloom) since 1887, all based on whether or not he sees his shadow on the morning of February 2nd (if he sees his shadow, we’re in for six more weeks of winter, if he doesn’t, spring will come early).
+There are no other Phils.
 There’s just the one.
 No, really.

 2. Phil stays so young by way of a magical “Groundhog Punch” that he’s fed every summer at the annual Groundhog Picnic (just a sip) that apparently extends his life for another seven years.
 So even if Phil misses out on six annual sips, he’s still good to go with his weather reporting and newsmaking for the time being.
 That’s some magical punch—the kind that foresees potential snags for nearly a full decade.